-- Step 1: For each course, calculate Course contribution to GPA, i.e. Course GPA [grade point x course weight / total credits taken at that level, or in that programme year\] - Step 2: Calculate GPA for each level of study/programme year i.e. sum total of course GPAs for level of study or for each programme year (Schools to advise students which is relevant to them) - Step 3: Apply the appropriate weighting to the level of study or programme year GPAs (Schools to advise students which is relevant to them), and combine the weighted GPAs to gain overall GPA
+- Step 1: For each course, calculate Course contribution to GPA, i.e. Course GPA [grade point x course weight / total credits taken at that level] - Step 2: Calculate GPA for each level of study i.e. sum total of course GPAs for level of study - Step 3: Apply the appropriate weighting to the level of study, and combine the weighted GPAs to gain overall GPA